The Hitman's Bodyguard

-The Hitman's Bodyguard is a 2017 American action comedy film directed by Patrick Hughes and starring Ryan Reynolds, Samuel L. Jackson, Gary Oldman, and Salma Hayek.
-The film follows a bodyguard (Reynolds) who must protect a convicted hitman (Jackson), who is on his way to testify at the International Criminal Court against a sadistic, Eastern European dictator (Oldman).
+The Hitman's Bodyguard is a 2017 action comedy film directed by Patrick Hughes and written by Tom O'Connor.
+It stars Ryan Reynolds, Samuel L. Jackson, Gary Oldman and Salma Hayek.
+In the film, Michael Bryce (Reynolds) must protect Darius Kincaid (Jackson), an imprisoned hitman on his way to testify at the International Criminal Court against a sadistic Eastern European dictator Vladislav Dukhovich (Oldman).

-The Hitman's Bodyguard was released in the United States on August 18, 2017, and grossed $183 million worldwide.
-Critics praised the performances and chemistry of Reynolds and Jackson and the action sequences, but criticized the clichéd plot and execution.
-A sequel, Hitman's Wife's Bodyguard, was released on June 16, 2021.
+The Hitman's Bodyguard was released in the United States on 18 August 2017 and grossed $183 million worldwide.
+It received mixed reviews from critics, who praised its performances, action sequences, and the chemistry between Reynolds and Jackson, but criticized its plot and execution.
+A sequel titled Hitman's Wife's Bodyguard was released on 16 June 2021.